The Most Important Things Every Entrepreneur Needs for Their Home Office

 Successful entrepreneurs put some thought into designing and setting up their home office.
 That’s because the right workstation keeps you motivated and more productive.

 The wrong workspace is terrible for your body, mind, and bottom line.
 You probably already have or know about the standard items: computer, desk, and a fast internet connection.
-But other lesser-known items are just as essential.
+But other lesser-known things are just as important.

-With all the right items, you can transform your spare room into an uber-productive, inviting office space.
+When you have all the right items in your home office, you can transform it into an uber-productive, inviting workspace.
 Without them, you’ll likely to end up with a soul-crushing, time-wasting cave.

-So, get out your Office Depot list, and add these seven essential things every entrepreneur needs for their home office.
+So, get out your Office Depot list and check these essential things every entrepreneur needs for their home office.

 Your home office isn’t just the “spare room.”
 It’s a vital part of your success.
 Treat it that way and create a stimulating and inviting ambiance that supports your well-being and reflects you.

-And engage your sense of smell with essential oils.
-Smells have a profound effect on our mood and physical well-being.
-The right smells in the workplace can boost your immune system and lower your blood pressure.
+You can also engage your sense of smell with essential oils.
+Smells have a profound effect on our mood and physical well-being as well.
+The right smells from herbs and essential oils in the workplace can even improve your immune system and lower your blood pressure.

 2. Smart Home Tech